MAvis-DTU/cloudspeech/README.md

 ### README.md for cloudspeech.py
-# TODO
-- [X] Fix IP input to nao scripts
-- [X] Create verbose option
-- [ ] Test nao scripts on robot
-- [ ] Configure better object-detection with a new model (look into YOLO for macos).

 #### Introduction
 `cloudspeech.py` is a Python script utilizing Google Cloud Speech-to-Text, OpenAI's GPT models, and ElevenLabs' voice synthesis for interactive voice-enabled applications with a Softbanks Robotics Pepper Robot.
 This script incorporates functionality to interface with Pepper, execute voice streaming with real-time response using AI models, and perform object detection leveraging MediaPipe (provided MediaPipe is configured in the environment).